PowerAruba/PowerArubaCP/README.md

 # Requirements

-- Powershell 5 (If possible get the latest version)
+- Powershell 5 or 6 (Core) (If possible get the latest version)
-- A ClearPass (with release 6.7.x ) and API Client enable
+- A ClearPass (with release 6.7.x) and API Client enable

 # Instructions
 ### Install the module